tuyunbin/Video-Description-with-Spatial-Temporal-Attention/README.md

 Here, msvd_data contains 7 pkl files needed to train and test the model.
 ### Dependencies

 [Theano](http://deeplearning.net/software/theano/install.html) can be easily installed by following the instructions there.
 Theano has its own dependencies as well.
 The second way to install Theano is to install Anaconda.
-If you use first way to install Theao, you may meet the error : "no module named pygpu".
+If you use first way to install Theano, you may meet the error : "no module named pygpu".
 If so, you should install it with Anaconda, but you needn't change your python environment.
 You only add this command when you use Theano:
 ```
 $ export PATH="/home/tuyunbin/anaconda2/bin:$PATH"
 ```